-All Guard Cockroach Pest Control | Type of pest
+Cockroach Pest Control - All Guard - Type of pest

 Blattaria, the formal name for this order of insects, has roughly 4,000 species worldwide, with 30 species connected with human habitations and about four species well known as pests.

 Although they have a negative reputation around the world, many cockroaches live in warm, tropical climates and feed on decaying wood and leaves.
 They aid in the breakdown of organic detritus while also adding nutrients to the soil through their faeces.
-They provide food for small reptiles and animals as well.
+Cockroaches provide food for small reptiles and animals as well.
 Cockroaches, in other words, are a vital part of many ecosystems.

 In reality, most infestations in many parts of the world are caused by just one or two species.
 Unfortunately, people bear a large portion of the blame for this global epidemic.
 The majority of cockroach pests have spread over the world by hitchhiking on boats, planes, trucks, and even moving boxes and grocery bags.